vippsas/vipps-invoice-api/vipps-invoice-api.md

 ```

 Every request to the API, _including_ the `/jwk` endpoint, needs to have an `Authorization` header with the generated token.
-*(NOTE: The `/jwk` endpoint is not possible to use with the "Try out" feature in the Swagger documentation on GitHub).*

 The header in the request to this API should look like this: